SharmaShivani12/Benchmarking-Genomic-Foundation-models-on-predicting-RNA-binding-protein-sites/README.md

 The fine-tuned scripts of all the models are in the repository.
 You must download the pre-trained model from the links below, and then you can use the script for your tasks.
 Before downloading, please create the environment using the .txt or .yml files from the model's respective GitHub repository to install all the packages.
 (For GitHub repo, check the credit section.)
 We have hard-coded the command-line arguments inside the fine-tuning scripts for Caduceus and RNA-FM.
+For the model DNABERT-1 , DNABERT-2 and GeneMask : We have used the finetuned script available in the Github repository of the authors .
 ## Pre-trained model links are available at below links:
 DNABERT-1: https://github.com/jerryji1993/DNABERT
 DNABERT-2: https://github.com/MAGICS-LAB/DNABERT_2